 Interest Rate Risk: This risk refers to the decline in the prices of fixed-income securities that may accompany a rise in the overall level of interest rates.
-A sharp and unexpected rise in interest rates could impair the fund's ability to maintain a stable net asset value.
+A sharp and unexpected rise in interest rates could cause the fund's share price to decline.
 A wide variety of market factors can cause interest rates to rise, including central bank monetary policy, rising inflation and changes in general economic conditions.
 It is difficult to predict the pace at which central banks or monetary authorities may increase (or decrease) interest rates or the timing, frequency, or magnitude of such changes.
 Changing interest rates may have unpredictable effects on markets, may result in heightened market volatility and may detract from fund performance.
 For floating and variable rate obligations, there may be a lag between an actual change in the underlying interest rate benchmark and the reset time for an interest payment of such an obligation, which could harm or benefit the fund, depending on the interest rate environment or other circumstances.